 Our three community centres that are funded through the profits from the tours are also located in the residential area.
 We will visit one of them and you will learn about the programs that our NGO, Reality Gives, offers the community.

-Family Lunch: Towards the end of the tour, we will walk to a nearby family home for a vegetarian.
+Family Lunch: Towards the end of the tour, we will walk to a nearby family home for a vegetarian meal.
 Not only will you get additional insight into Dharavi, but you’ll provide a local family with some extra income.
-Be prepared to sit on the floor and to eat with your hands!
+Get comfortable and feast the local way, sitting on the floor and eating with your hands.

 Up for more?
 Lunch will end with the perfect amount of time to make it to the start of our South Mumbai Market Tour.